 top of page

 Young Hatshepsut was inspired by an exhibition of Egyptian art at San Francisco’s de Young Museum.
-After we spent a breathtaking day looking at ancient sculpture in the museum, I received this assignment from fellow sculptor Michelle Gregor: I was to make some Egyptian art.
-Over coffee she told me to go home and make a piece influenced by the magnificent sculptures we had just seen.
-Of course, I agreed
+After a breathtaking day looking at ancient sculpture in the museum, I went home and made a piece influenced by the magnificent sculptures I had just seen.

 The first piece in the series is made with a thick mixture of coarse terracotta clay, something akin to the rough clay used in the pyramids for its strength, durability and color.
 The figure wears a tall, formal headdress and a blue tunic.
 She is deep in thought, dignified and relaxed on the throne, and alone.
 The sculpture is life-size.

-I actually dragged my feet on this idea for some time.
-I wasn’t captured by trying to recreate the ancient forms themselves.
+I did bit want to recreate the ancient forms themselves.
 Paging through my notebooks, I eventually put together the basic theme.
 The idea for Young Hatshepsut is to show the child king (Hatshepsut ruled as a king, not a queen) in a private moment.
 She is sitting on the throne, balancing a tall headdress; daydreaming about her future.
 Some pieces in the series include animal companions – a cat and a rabbit.
 The seated pose allows the figure a strong sense of repose and thoughtfulness.

 The second piece was conceived and made as a gift for Dr. Bernard and Emily Fennell, after our Queen Emily had pronounced my first Hatshepsut her favorite sculpture.
 I was honored and delighted.
 This is a small piece which was freely modeled in a single work session.
 Here the figure is older, and robust, holding a large contented cat on her lap.
 It now resides in our sovereign’s bedroom where she can see it every day.